Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DEACTIVATE_TOPIC_`](#auto-config)  | Subscribe | Yes |

-This topic is where requests for deactivating current processes are sent.
+This topic is where commands for deactivating current processes are sent.
 Any message recieved on this topic will trigger the deactivation regardless of payload.
 Upon reception, the device will close all valves, end all ongoing dispensation or drain processes, and send summary reports of any ongoing processes.

-Inputs: None
+Inputs: None.

 Sample payload:
 ```